 San Francisco sues federal government over Laguna Honda hospital closure following patient deaths

-SAN FRANCISCO (CBS SF) -- The city of San Francisco announced Thursday that it's suing the federal government over its decision to cut off funding to Laguna Honda Hospital and the order forcing the hospital to transfer all patients out of the facility by Sept.
+SAN FRANCISCO (CBS SF) -- The city of San Francisco announced Thursday that it's suing the federal government over its decision to cut off funding to Laguna Honda Hospital and the order forcing the nursing home to transfer all patients out of the facility by Sept.
 13.

 The lawsuit was filed Wednesday against the U.S. Department of Health and Human Services (HHS) and Secretary Xavier Becerra.
 It alleges that the Centers for Medicare & Medicaid Services (CMS), which operates under HHS, forced the City to implement an unworkable closure and patient transfer plan that put them at risk and denies the City due process.